MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-capacity-planning-storage.md

 In the hybrid, two-tier configuration, the cache is a choice among NVMe, SATA, or SAS SSD, and the capacity is HDD.

 A brief summary of the Storage Spaces Direct and Azure Stack storage configuration is as follows:
-- One Storage Spaces pool per scale unit (all storage devices are configured within a single pool).
+- One Storage Spaces Direct pool per scale unit (all storage devices are configured within a single pool).
 - Virtual disks are created as a three copy mirror for best performance and resiliency.
 - Each virtual disk is formatted as an ReFS file system.
 - Virtual disk capacity is calculated and allocated in a way as to leave one capacity device's amount of data capacity unallocated in the pool.
 This is the equivalent of one capacity drive per server.